 Being Scene is open to Workman Arts members and individuals who have accessed CAMH services at any point in their lives.
 If you have not received services from CAMH and are not a member but are interested in becoming one, you can find out more information on how to here.

-Important Note: Things like installation and exhibition opening dates change each year.
+Important Note: Things like installation and exhibition opening dates change each year, this is a high level and approximate timeline.
+Specific deadlines will be shared with accepted artists.

 The art you submit can be about anything and does not have to relate to mental health.
 Additionally, you can submit any type of visual art.
-For example, painting, drawing, photography, printmaking, sculpture, etc. Artwork must be original and created by the artist submitting.
-They must also have been created within the last five years and not displayed previously in Being Scene.
+For example, painting, drawing, photography, printmaking, sculpture, video, digital media, etc. Artwork must be original and created by the artist submitting.
+They must also have not been displayed previously in Being Scene (Juried or Curated exhibitions).
+We encourage submitting recently produced artworks, however, exceptions can be made to accommodate artists who witnessed a period of inactivity in their artistic practice.

 The cost to submit is free.
 If selected by the jury you will be paid a small artist fee for letting us show your work.
 The amount will be in line with the CARFAC recommended fee schedule.